goutham762/E-Commerce-Customer-Retention-Analysis/README.md

 Flags customers as Churned or Active using a 90-day recency rule.

 ### customer_value_segments
+customer_value_segments
-Groups customers by total revenue contribution into High, Medium, and Low value tiers.
+Segments customers into High, Medium, and Low value tiers by analysing overall customer spending behaviour and revenue contribution levels.

 ### cohort_retention_rate
 Tracks month-by-month retention for each customer cohort.